If you or someone you love are struggling with addiction, it can be difficult to know how to approach the process of recovery.

 Sometimes, rehabilitation can be done on an outpatient basis.
 This means that the individual is not signed in to a facility for the duration of their treatment but is able to continue rehabilitation treatment while living at home.

 Outpatient rehabilitation has many benefits.
-For one thing, the patient can continue to work, earn money, and care for their family while engaging with their treatment program.
-For many people, being in a familiar environment that feels safe, surrounded by loved ones, can help to foster a healthy and supportive recovery journey.
+For one thing, the patient can continue to work, earn money, and care for their family while engaging in their treatment program.
+For many people, being in a familiar environment that feels safe, and surrounded by loved ones, can help to foster a healthy and supportive recovery journey.

 However, outpatient rehabilitation is not appropriate for some people.
 Being treated outside a facility means that the patient is more likely to come into contact with triggers for their addictive behavior, from alcohol to illegal drugs.